etaoins/llambda/README.md

 Llambda is a natively compiled Scheme with optional strong typing.
 The core language is based on [R7RS](http://trac.sacrideo.us/wg/raw-attachment/wiki/WikiStart/r7rs.pdf) with a number of extensions influenced by [Typed Racket](http://docs.racket-lang.org/ts-guide/) and the [SRFI](http://srfi.schemers.org) community.

+Llambda implements many of the features expected from a modern programming language including:

+* First class functions
+* Unicode support including UTF-8 strings
+* Support for functional programming including higher-order functions such as ``map``, ``reduce`` and ``fold``
+* Safe programming environment with garbage collected memory, enforced bounds checking and checked integer overflow

 Llambda is implemented with a [Scala](http://www.scala-lang.org) frontend, [LLVM](http://llvm.org) backend and a Scheme and C++11 runtime.

 The language is currently very experimental with all non-R7RS language features in flux.
 Although it's well tested through an extensive functional test suite very few non-trivial programs have been written in Llambda.
 The lack of bindings for any non-system libraries make it only suitable for standalone programs operating on standard I/O and files.